Dave McCabe

 David Alan McCabe (born 3 January 1981) is an English singer, songwriter and guitarist, the frontman of The Zutons and a former member of Tramp Attack.

 History

 McCabe was a member of Liverpool band Tramp Attack with Brookside actor Kristian Ealey.
 The band released their debut single "Rocky Hangover" in 2001, before McCabe left to form The Zutons.
 The band released 3 albums, before quietly disbanding in 2008.

 In 2008, McCabe collaborated with singer-songwriter Thea Gilmore on the song "Old Soul", which appeared on the album Liejacker.

-In 2010, McCabe co-wrote the Mark Ronson single The Bike Song, which appeared on the producers 2010 album Record Collection.
+In 2010, McCabe co-wrote the Mark Ronson single "The Bike Song", which appeared on the DJ and producer's 2010 album Record Collection.

 In 2012, McCabe provided vocals along with the likes of Paul McCartney and Robbie Williams to The Justice Collective Hillsborough charity single, a cover version of "He Ain't Heavy, He's My Brother".